 “Lustre is a vibrant, future-oriented, and relevant brand,” says Wright.
 “While we pay tribute to the decades of success at Adolf Jewelers, we are now focused on the next 55 years.”

 And Richmond customers agree.
 There’s no one more ideally suited to offer a new take on the jewelry shopping experience.
 Today, Salzberg and Wright carry on Adolf Jewelers’ longstanding tradition of offering something much more than fine jewelry and quality products.

 “We offer trust, sincerity, and friendly guidance,” says Wright.
 “We offer the type of customer experience that is hard to find these days, one that continues to attract Adolf customers all these years later and at the same time a new generation of loyal Richmonders.”

 Wright points out that Lustre is classic, current, and community-oriented all at once – it is a brand built for a new generation of Virginians, while honoring Adolf Jewelers’ previous customers.
-To showcase its complete evolution, Lustre created a new brand identity system and, with the help of Flourish Spaces, completely revamped its storefront to give it a boutique feel.
+To showcase its complete evolution, Lustre created a new brand identity system and, with the help of Flourish Spaces, completely revamped its storefront (maybe they will add some tempered or bullet resistant glass too for extra security) doors and windows to give it a boutique feel.

 “We look for collections that draw from the past but with a modern twist,” says Salzberg.

 And along the way Lustre is making sure not to forget about its Richmond roots.
 Though it has only been open since May, Lustre is already supporting local nonprofits such as Comfort Zone Camp, Weinstein JCC, and Richmond Ballet.